paul-go/AirS3/readme.md

 ## What This Solves

 Amazon claims that [S3 has a REST API](https://docs.aws.amazon.com/AmazonS3/latest/API/API_Operations_Amazon_Simple_Storage_Service.html).
-While this is technically true, the request signing process is so convoluted that in order to get anything done, you can't actually use it like any other REST API.
-You need to use the Amazon SDK which is a 15 ZB JavaScript dependency.
+While this is technically true, the request signing process is so convoluted that practically speaking, you can't actually use it like a normal REST API.
+You need to access it via the Amazon SDK which is a  JavaScript dependency that weighs in at about 15 ZB.
 Ok, so that's a bit of an exaggeration.
 But it's certainly not small.

 The purpose of this library is to enable ergonomic access to the S3 REST API, and let the signing process take care of itself.
 This is handy when dealing with other S3-compatible services like [Airbox](https://www.airbox.ai) and [Cloudian](https://www.cloudian.com) that have proprietary features in their S3-compatible APIs.